Professional liability insurance for consultants

 How much does professional liability insurance cost for consultants?

 The cost of consultant liability insurance depends on the type of policy along with its limits, deductible, and your claims history.
 Risk factors like location and revenue can also affect the cost.

 Most tech companies purchase technology errors and omissions insurance (tech E&O), which has cyber liability insurance built in.
-Errors and omissions insurance for consultants and other tech professionals costs a median of $61 per month, or $728 annually.
+Errors and omissions insurance for IT consultants and other tech professionals costs an average of $61 per month, or $735 annually.

-Get free quotes and compare insurance policies with TechInsurance
+Get free quotes from top insurance companies with TechInsurance